MozillaFoundation/foundation.mozilla.org/docs/local_development.md

-  manage (docker-manage)                       Shorthand to manage.py. inv docker-manage "[COMMAND] [ARG]" migrate (docker-migrate)                     Updates database schema new-db (docker-new-db)                       Delete your database and create a new one with fake data new-env (docker-new-env)                     Get a new dev environment and a new database with fake data npm (docker-npm)                             Shorthand to npm. inv docker-npm "[COMMAND] [ARG]" npm-install (docker-npm-install)             Install Node dependencies
+  manage (docker-manage)                       Shorthand to manage.py. inv docker-manage "[COMMAND] [ARG]" migrate (docker-migrate)                     Updates database schema new-db (docker-new-db)                       Delete your database and create a new one with fake data copy-stage-db                                Overwrite your local docker postgres DB with a copy of the staging database copy-prod-db                                 Overwrite your local docker postgres DB with a copy of the production database new-env (docker-new-env)                     Get a new dev environment and a new database with fake data npm (docker-npm)                             Shorthand to npm. inv docker-npm "[COMMAND] [ARG]" npm-install (docker-npm-install)             Install Node dependencies